SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Rust/md-docs/LinuxAMD64/Recommended/rust-linuxamd64-recommended-runApplication.md

 &nbsp;

-Once you are done intrumenting your Rust application, you can run it using the below commands
+Once you are done instrumenting your Rust application, you can run it using the below commands

 &nbsp;